 When will I receive my ROCs payment?

-You will also receive a self-billing invoice via email (to the email address previously provided on your registration) which will breakdown the payment made.
+Upon payment you will also receive a self-billing invoice via email which will provide details of the payment.
 No further action is required by you on receipt of this.

 Why is there a delay in the sale of ROCs? / Why are my ROCs delayed?

 This could be caused by Ofgem raising a query on your PV systems Ofgem application or Ofgem raising a query on your annual generation reading you have submitted.
 In either of these cases, Ofgem will withhold on issuing any ROCs until their queries are answered to their satisfaction.